Limited Company Loans

 Asset finance – purchasing vehicles or equipment

 If you need to purchase new equipment, asset finance allows you to do so without paying upfront.
 It encompasses hire purchase & leasing and spreads the cost of your purchase over a period of time thus improving cash flow or profits.
-The loan is generally attached to the asset and the terms available will depend on the asset type, how much cash you are putting in to the purchase and the type of finance you are selecting.
+The loan is generally attached to the asset.
+The terms available will depend on the asset type, how much cash you are putting in to the purchase and the type of finance you are selecting.
 The strength of the business is also a factor with a range of lenders available to suit businesses in various sectors and all types of profile.

 Short term – asset finance